abhilashkakumanu1/IELTS/band-9-vocab-secrets.md

 25. **figureheads** - people who represent part of society, officially or unofficially
 26. dependency - he condition of relying on something in an addictive way
 27. pursuits

+---

+## Topic 7: global challenges

+### Question (OPINION > PERSONAL VIEW)

+‘Unemployment remains the biggest challenge to school-leavers in most countries’ How far do you agree with this assessment?
+What other challenges face young people today?

+### Model Ans

+Youth unemployment is certainly a worrying **challenge** for most countries, especially at a time of **economic instability** and **social unrest**.
+However, to say that this is the largest **issue** is to overlook a range of equally **pressing matters**, as we will discuss now.

+It must be admitted that **joblessness** can undermine a young person’s **economic prospects** and consequent **social mobility**.
+Nevertheless, this issue can be ameliorated by coordinated action between the state and the **private sector**, as we have seen, for instance, in Canada recently.
+When this is realized, we can see that other concerns are at least as serious.

+Foremost among these is perhaps the issue of age **demographics**, whereby young people bearthe burden for an increasingly elderly population with high **longevity**.
+This means that young people will pay higher taxes and work longer hours, possibly forcing them to **migrate** to countries where this pressure is lower.
+The effect of this is the **‘brain drain’** situation which can be seen in southern Europe, where young, ambitious people prefer to leave their countries altogether, exacerbating the problem for those remaining.

+Furthermore, we must remember that a substantial proportion of young people globally face **existential threats** such as **famine**, **drought** or **outbreaks** of disease.
+These problems are often caused by (or are compounded by) **civil war**, **political instability** or the **corruption** of people in power locally.
+Such risks are a danger to their safety in addition to their livelihood, and so would appear to be far more serious than unemployment.

+To conclude, it seems logical to accept that joblessness is a major challenge for young people.
+However, persistent trends in demographics among **developed countries** and the presence of physical dangers in **developing countries** should be regarded as at least as severe.

+### Vocabulary

+1. a challenge
+2. economic or political instability
+3. social unrest
+4. an issue
+5. pressing matters - urgent. important issues
+6. joblessness
+7. economic prospects
+8. social mobility - the ability of people to progress in terms of salary, lifestyle and social status
+9. the private sector
+10. demographics - the changes in society in terms of age, income, numbers, origins and location in a country
+11. longevity - the tendency to have a long life expectancy
+12. to migrate
+13. **'brain drain'** - the tendency for intelligent or successful workers to migrate out of a country (usually expressed in quotes ‘’)
+14. existential threats
+15. an outbreak
+16. civil war
+17. livelihood - the way a person makes a living
+18. developed countries
+19. developing countries